 4. Does evidence of rehabilitation help?

 Yes.
-In determining whether and how to discipline a licensed dentist, the Board is required to consider whether the licensee has been rehabilitated from his or her criminal activity.19
+In determining whether and how to discipline you, the Board is required to consider whether you have been rehabilitated from your criminal activity.19

 In making this determination, the Board will consider: